michal-h21/make4ht/README.md

      tries to set the correct image size.

-Function `filter` accepts also function arguments, in this case this function takes file contents as parameter and modified contents are returned.
+Function `filter` accepts also function arguments, in this case this function takes file contents as a parameter and modified contents are returned.

 Example: